numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 `persistentVolumeClaim` has two fields, `volumeSize` and `accessMode`.
-As name suggests, `volumeSize` specifies the size of the volume. `accessMode` can be of many types, but for reduce usecase we need only `ReadWriteOnce`.
+As name suggests, `volumeSize` specifies the size of the volume. `accessMode` can be of many types, but for reduce usecase we need only `ReadWriteOnce`. `storageClassName` can also be provided, more info on storage class can be found [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1).
+The default value of `storageClassName` is `default` which is default StorageClass may be deployed to a Kubernetes cluster by addon manager during installation.

 #### Example
 ```yaml